 How do we store and protect your personal information?

 Your personal information may be stored at our practice in various forms.
 Our practice stores all personal information securely.

 Medical records are stored electronically, visual records e.g. X-rays, CT scans, photos etc. are stored electronically or given to you where possible.
 All paper records, audio recordings, are also stored securely.

 Your personal information is stored in an electronic format on our server located remotely.
 All practice personnel have access to different areas of our medical software in accordance with providing you with the best health and customer service.
-Non-clinical staff do not have access to your medical record.
+Non-clinical staff do not have access to your medical record except for our Admin Managers.
 All practice personnel have signed confidentiality agreements.
 Access to computer software programs are by individual password known only to the users.

 How can you access and correct your personal information at our practice?

 You have the right to request access to, and correction of, your personal information.

 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing to us via emailing email@example.com and our practice will respond within a reasonable time and records will be made available to you within 30 days of your request.
 Any administrative cost incurred for these records will be advised at the time of request.

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
 From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
 You may also request that we correct or update your information, and you should make such requests in person at Doctors on Nicholson or in writing to reception staff via firstname.lastname@example.org.